Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Golgi apparatus

-Answer is C: ATP production is the function of mitochondria.
+Answer is C: ATP production is the function of mitochondria. - Which of the following is a function of membrane proteins?

 A. To process lipids and proteins for secretion through the plasma membrane